-the current performance of the existing wastewater treatment plant and the demonstrated need to improve discharge standards in order to increase capacity and meet water quality standards for bathing waters, coastal waters, transitional waters and designated sensitive waters in Dublin Bay in accordance with the requirements set out under the legislation and emissions limit values contained in the licence granted by the Environmental Protection Agency under licence number D00-34-01,
+the current performance of the existing wastewater treatment plant and the demonstrated need to improve discharge standards in order to increase capacity and meet water quality standards for bathing waters, coastal waters, transitional waters and designated sensitive waters in Dublin Bay in accordance with the requirements set out under the legislation and emissions limit values contained in the licence granted by the EPA under licence number D00-34-01;

-- the entirety of the documentation that accompanied the planning application and reports and submissions which were submitted by all parties, planning authorities, prescribed bodies and observers and the further submission made by the applicant during the course of the application, - the established site context on the Poolbeg peninsula, spatially separated from residential development and the pattern of development in the area, - the planning history of the site, - the nature, scale and design of the proposed development, including, in particular, the proven AGS technology and the associated nitrogen and phosphorous removal in relation to the Ringsend Wastewater Treatment Plant component and the nature, scale, design and purpose of the Regional Biosolids Facility component, - the range of proposed mitigation measures set out in the submitted Environmental Impact Assessment Report and Natura Impact Statement (incorporating Appropriate Assessment Screening), and - the submissions made in relation to the application and the report and recommendation of the Inspector.
+- the entirety of the documentation that accompanied the planning application and reports and submissions, which were submitted by all parties, planning authorities, prescribed bodies and observers and the further submission made by the applicant during the course of the application; - the established site context on the Poolbeg peninsula, spatially separated from residential development and the pattern of development in the area; - the planning history of the site; - the nature, scale and design of the proposed development including in particular the proven AGS technology and the associated nitrogen and phosphorous removal in relation to the Ringsend WwTP component and the nature, scale, design and purpose of the RBSF component, - the range of proposed mitigation measures set out in the submitted Environmental Impact Assessment Report and Natura Impact Statement (incorporating Appropriate Assessment Screening); - the submissions made in relation to the application and the report and recommendation of the inspector;

-The Board considered that, subject to compliance with the conditions set out below, the proposed development would enable sustainable residential and economic growth through the delivery of increased wastewater treatment capacity, would improve the quality of effluent discharged to the receiving water environment, would assist Ireland in meeting obligations set down under EU Directives, national legislation and planning policy, and would be acceptable in terms of odour, noise, vibration and traffic.
+The Board considered that, subject to compliance with the conditions set out below that the proposed development would enable sustainable residential and economic growth through the delivery of increased wastewater treatment capacity, would improve the quality of effluent discharged to the receiving water environment, would assist Ireland in meeting obligations set down under EU Directives, national legislation and planning policy, and would be acceptable in terms of odour, noise, vibration and traffic.
 The proposed development would, therefore, be in accordance with the proper planning and sustainable development of the area.

-Appropriate Assessment: Stage 1 Screening:
+Appropriate Assessment: Stage 1 Screening

-The Board agreed with and adopted the screening (Appropriate Assessment Stage one) and conclusions carried out in the Inspector's report that the South Dublin Bay and River Tolka Estuary Special Protection Area (site code: 004024), the South Dublin Bay Candidate Special Area of Conservation (site code: 000210), the North Bull Island Special Protection Area (site code: 004006), the North Dublin Bay Candidate Special Area of Conservation (site code: 000206), the Howth Head Coast Special Protection Area (site code: 004113), the Dalkey Islands Special Protection Area (site code: 004172) and the Rockabill to Dalkey Island Candidate Special Area of Conservation (site code: 003000) are the only European Sites in respect of which the proposed development has the potential to have a significant effect.
+The Board agreed with and adopted the screening (Appropriate Assessment Stage one) and conclusions carried out in the inspector's report that South Dublin Bay and River Tolka Estuary SPA (site code 004024), South Dublin Bay cSAC (site code 000210), North Bull Island SPA (site code 004006), North Dublin Bay cSAC (site code 000206), Howth Head Coast SPA (site code 004113), Dalkey Islands SPA (site code 004172) and Rockabill to Dalkey Island cSAC (site code 003000) are the only European Sites in respect of which the proposed development has the potential to have a significant effect.

-Appropriate Assessment: Stage 2:
+Appropriate Assessment: Stage 2

-The Board considered the Natura Impact Statement and associated documentation submitted with the application, the mitigation measures contained therein, the submissions and observations on file, and the Inspector's assessment.
-The Board completed an appropriate assessment of the implications of the proposed development as part of the overall proposed upgrade project for the aforementioned European Sites in view of the sites' Conservation Objectives.
+The Board considered the Natura Impact Statement and associated documentation submitted with the application, the mitigation measures contained therein, the submissions and observations on file, and the inspector's assessment.
+The Board completed an appropriate assessment of the implications of the proposed development as part of the overall proposed upgrade project for the aforementioned European Sites in view of the sites' conservation objectives.
 The Board considered that the information before it was adequate to allow the carrying out of an appropriate assessment.
 In completing the appropriate assessment, the Board considered, in particular, the following:

-- (a) the likely direct and indirect impacts arising from the proposed development at the Ringsend Wastewater Treatment Plant and the Regional Biosolids Facility sites both individually, when taken together and in combination with other plans or projects, - (b) the mitigation measures, which are included as part of the current proposal, and - (c) the conservation objectives for the European Sites.
+- a. the likely direct and indirect impacts arising from the proposed development at Ringsend WwTP and the RBSF sites both individually, when taken together and in combination with other plans or projects, - b. the mitigation measures, which are included as part of the current proposal, and - c. the conservation objectives for the European Sites.